TechnicalDC/latex-templates/typst/main.typ

     atmosphere focused on sharing knowledge.
   - Concurrently pursued advanced WebUI development training to stay ahead in technological advancements.
+  - Led a team of developers, providing guidance, task allocation, and technical mentorship to ensure timely project delivery.

   *Key contributions in projects:*